Centrahoma, Oklahoma

-Centrahoma is a rural small town in Coal County, Oklahoma, United States.
+Centrahoma is a rural small city in Coal County, Oklahoma, United States.
 The population was 81 at the 2020 census.

 History

 A post office was established at Byrd, Indian Territory on March 3, 1892.
 It was named for William L. Byrd, Governor of the Chickasaw Nation.
 Its name changed to Owl, Indian Territory on July 10, 1894.
 The post office took its name from nearby Owl Creek, a branch of Leader Creek, a tributary of Clear Boggy Creek.
 On June 11, 1907 the post office was moved a few miles northeast and the name changed to Centrahoma, Indian Territory.
 Its name was coined from "central Oklahoma."
+While the name references central Oklahoma, it is nowhere near the center of Oklahoma.

 Geography

 Centrahoma is located northwest of the center of Coal County.
 Oklahoma State Highway 3 passes south of the community, leading northwest 24 mi to Ada and southeast 22 mi to Atoka.

 According to the United States Census Bureau, the city has a total area of 0.6 km2, all land.